-New Zealand Kayaker and three time Olympic medalist Lisa Carrington shares a day in her life, from early morning water trainings to her favourite Netflix show.
+New Zealand Kayaker and Olympic medalist Lisa Carrington shares a day in her life, from early morning water trainings to her favourite Netflix show.

 Wake up, take down my heart rate and begin my morning routine; meditate, stretch, journal, and make a delicious coffee (either a long black with a touch of cream, or a flat white) to get ready for the day.